SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

   // Adjust to suit the logic blocks you need
   // As noted at the start we wanted to avoid disturbing the Logic0 channel if possible, so we want to avoid the stop-start.
   #if defined(ERRATA_CCL_PROTECTION) && ERRATA_CCL_PROTECTION == 1
-    /* Some parts have not received a die rev and hence all extant specimens exhibit this erratum */ Logic::stop();  // have to turn off Logic0 too, even though I might not want to Logic1.init();  // apply changes to logic block 1 Logic3.init();  // apply settings to logic block 3 for the first time
+    /* Some parts have not received a die rev and hence all extant specimens exhibit this erratum, other parts came out after the bug was fixed and never had the issue.  */
+    Logic::stop();  // have to turn off Logic0 too, even though I might not want to Logic1.init();  // apply changes to logic block 1 Logic3.init();  // apply settings to logic block 3 for the first time